jraleman/cv/index.md

 `Mar 2020 - Apr 2021`
 _Full-time - Santa Clara, California (1 year)_

+> - Developed and deployed a cloud-based identity management solution that increased user authentication speed by 50%, handling over 2 million secure logins per month with 99.99% uptime.

+> - Integrated secure authentication protocols and compliance features, achieving 100% compliance with industry regulations and reducing security incidents by 70%.

+> - Collaborated with cross-functional teams to deliver 4 major product releases within a year, accelerating time-to-market by 30% and increasing customer satisfaction scores by 20%.

 > - Experience with authentication techniques (Touch/Face ID) and encryption of sensitive data using AES encryption.

-> - Successfully carried out application vulnerability assessments and implemented security solutions.

 > - Involved in designing UI/UX strategies, requirements, converting findings into UI designs.

-> - Implemented client-side validations using JavaScript, and range of use with different DOM Events.

-> - Developed client-side search bars, filters, dropdown menus, toggles, modals, and others.

 > - Incorporated push notifications to keep the user informed of authentication prompts.

+> - Implemented solutions using AWS services such as E2C, S3, RDS, EBS, Elastic Load Balancer, Auto-scaling Groups.

+> - Optimized cloud infrastructure costs by 35% by implementing efficient resource allocation and auto-scaling, saving the company $40k annually.

+> - Configured Chef Cookbooks and wrote recipes in Ruby to install and configure the infrastructure across environments and automated the process using Python Script.

+> - Worked on accessibility related development using Aria standards.

 > - Experience with Java language using Jetty and the Spring Framework.

-> - Worked with Continuous integration using Jenkins.

-> - Implemented AWS solutions using E2C, S3, RDS, EBS, Elastic Load Balancer, Auto-scaling groups.

-> - Configured Chef Cookbooks and wrote recipes in Ruby to install and configure the infrastructure across environments and automated the process using Python Script.

 > - Knowledge in Virtualization technologies (VirtualBox), creating virtual machines and provisioning environments.

-> - Used JIRA to keep track of bugs to reduce downtime, increase productivity, and communication.

-> - Worked on accessibility related development using Aria standards.

-### Co-Founder & CTO {#easyworking_2019}
+### Co-Founder | CTO {#easyworking_2019}

 <!--
     Report to: CEO